-- Refer to Retaining Walls: Refer to Retaining Wall Guideline for approved coursing patterns.
-All stones laid in a course must be laid in the wall as they would lay on the ground.
-All stone should be coursed with chinking material used as course leveling where required. - Patterning: Stone patterns shall vary to a certain extent to mimic the generational mason changes that would naturally occur in a village. - Prohibitions: River rock rubble and overly regulated ashlar patterns as well as mosaic patterns
+- Coursing: The coursing for approved natural stone shall be as provided for retaining walls as found in the Retaining Walls Guidelines. - Patterning: The natural stone patterns shall vary to a certain extent to mimic the generational masonry changes that would naturally occur in a Catalan or Southern European village. - Prohibitions: River rock rubble, overly regulated ashlar patterns and mosaic patterns shall be expressly prohibited.